heftydolphin/MediScreen-JAGI/README.md

 A repository used by JAGI team to develop a system including a website, a mobile application and AI models.

 PROJECT SCOPE:
-●	Develop a website that’s users are GP’s and insurance professionals which stores patient records and enables insurers to make decisions about insurance plans and medical professionals to give advice, based on patients’ risk profiles.
+●	Develop a website that user's are GP and insurance staff and patients stored and retrieved the records for uses.
+The insurers can us it to make a decisions about the insurance, plans they may want to applied for and medical professionals to give advice, based on patients’ risk profiles.
 ●	Develop a mobile application to be used by clients of the insurance company that enables them to calculate the likelihood of contracting hearth disease and/or diabetes based on their lifestyle and previous medical history.
 ●	Develop, using machine learning and publicly available datasets, an AI interface for the mobile application and website, that